garrettgman/garrettgman.github.io/foundations.md

 As a result, the experimenter can rule out the posibility that something other than the explanatory variable caused the effect in the response variable.
 This method is almost foolproof, but it requires a tremendous amount of control over the process being studied.

 In many research settings, this amount of control is impossible or unethical.
 For example, you could not control each of the variables that influences something like the stock market, or a nation's economy.
-Nor should you control things like how much alcohol a pregnant woman ingests or how much pollution an asthmatic inhales if doing so would cause unnecessary harm to a person.
+Nor should you control variables like how much alcohol a pregnant woman ingests or how much pollution an asthmatic person inhales if doing so would cause unnecessary harm.

 Data science requires much less control than experimental science, which makes data science adaptable to a broader range of research questions.

-## Summary and Parting Advice

-The method of data science is very simple and very effective.
-Data scientists search for evidence of natural laws in the structure of data.
-If a natural law exists between the variables in a data set, it will appear as a pattern in the data.

-This method is very useful for discovering laws and for collecting information that can lead to better predictions.
-Moreover, you can apply data science to any situation in which you can collect data.

-But data can be very deceptive.
-Patterns can be hidden in noise and may not appear at first glance.
-Moreover, coincidences—or biases—that occur when you collect your data can introduce patterns into your data that do not occur in real life.
-Let the sidebar serve as a cautionary tale before you read on to begin your career as a data scientist.

-How can you do better than the people mentioned in the sidebar?
-You already have one advantage.
-Many people who practice (and fail) at data science, do not study data science.
-You can also become a better data scientist by adopting two traits that will safeguard your work.
-You must be _curious_ enough to explore a data set thoroughly, exposing any patterns that are there.
-Then you must be _skeptical_ enough to question every pattern that you find and to search for alternative explanations.

-John Tukey, one of the first data scientists, often compared data science to detective work.
-I like this metaphor because detectives are both curious and skeptical.
-Also, detective work is risky business, and so is data science.
-But I would extend the metaphor further.
-If you think of yourself as a detective, you should think of data as the mysterious blonde who walks into your office: sexy on the surface, murky and treacherous beneath.

 ****